 The financial objective is to maintain a Financial Health category of Good or Better.
 The Education & Skills Funding Agency (ESFA), the College's regulatory body, will assess the financial health category by means of an assessment of the College's financial statements and the submission of an annual Finance Record.
-It is anticipated that the assessment will confirm that the College has a Requires Improvement financial health score for 2019/20 (2018/19: Requires Improvement).
-The decline in the Financial Health score is part of a planned strategy for improving the Colleges sustainability in the long-term and was not unexpected.
+It is anticipated that the assessment will confirm that the College has an Outstanding financial health score for 2020/21 (2019/20: Requires Improvement).
+The expectation is that the Financial Health score will decrease to Requires Improvement in 2021/22.
+This is part of a planned strategy for improving the Colleges sustainability in the long-term and was not unexpected.
 This strategy has been communicated with the ESFA.
-The strategy returns the College to at least Good financial health in 2021-22.
+The strategy returns the College to at least Good financial health in 2023/24.